ELI-Data-Mining-Group/pelitk/README.md

 It is also possible to use `conc.py` with a _list_ of key words, rather than a single key word.
 For a demonstration of how to do so, see the [`PELIC_concordancing_tutorial`](https://github.com/ELI-Data-Mining-Group/PELIC_dataset/blob/master/tutorials/PELIC_concordancing_tutorial.ipynb) which compiles a concordance list with a list of nine different verbs.

+For more example code and a full description of the functions (including their arguments and sub-functions), see [`CONC.md`](https://github.com/ELI-Data-Mining-Group/pelitk/blob/master/docs/CONC.md) and [`conc.py`](https://github.com/ELI-Data-Mining-Group/pelitk/blob/master/pelitk/conc.py).

 <br>

 ### `lex.py`

 There are a number of quantitative measures used for understanding and describing lexical proficiency and development.
 In particular, many researchers have focused on _lexical sophistication_ (the variation in ‘basic’ and ‘advanced’ words used in a text) and _lexical diversity_ (the percentage of unique words in a text).
 For a complete discussion of lexical proficiency, see [Leńko-Szymańska (2019)](https://www.routledge.com/Defining-and-Assessing-Lexical-Proficiency-1st-Edition/Lenko-Szymanska/p/book/9780367337926). `lex.py` provides functions to calculate a number of the more commonly used metrics of sophistication and diversity, summarized briefly below.

-For a full description of the functions (including their arguments and sub-functions), see [`lex.py`](https://github.com/ELI-Data-Mining-Group/pelitk/blob/master/pelitk/lex.py).
+For example code and a full description of the functions (including their arguments and sub-functions), see [`LEX.md`](https://github.com/ELI-Data-Mining-Group/pelitk/blob/master/docs/LEX.md) and [`lex.py`](https://github.com/ELI-Data-Mining-Group/pelitk/blob/master/pelitk/lex.py).

 <br>